radarfyh/radarfyh.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: We help clients achieve digital transformation by providing professional, reliable, and efficient services.
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Feng Yonghua. and I lead a software development team dedicated to helping customers achieve digital transformation by providing professional, reliable, and efficient services.

-- I rock a great mustache
+- Currently, we primarily focus on the intelligent and customized development of office automation software and customer relationship management (CRM) software.
+In particular, we leverage LLM (Large Language Model) agents to enhance the intelligence of these systems
-- I'm extremely loyal to my family
+- This enables us to assist clients throughout the entire lifecycle—from design, development, and testing to delivery, operation, maintenance, and final acceptance—with dynamic tracking and optimization

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/Intelligent_agent) and it will answer **all** your questions.